All you need to know before you book.

 The Faculty of Arts Community Education team are committed to providing a safe and enjoyable experience for all attendees.

-Auslan interpreters may be available for attendees who are deaf or hard of hearing.
+For on campus programs, Auslan interpreters may be available for attendees who are deaf or hard of hearing.
 Hearing loops are also available in most lecture theatres on campus.
 Check the venue seating plans for the best positions.

 The Faculty of Arts' Community Education programs recognise the Companion Card and Carer Card.
 Companion Card holders receive concession priced tickets to all programs, and a complimentary ticket for their companion.
 Carer Card holders receive concession priced tickets to all programs.